Kingdom of Iraq: Following the end of the 1941 coup

 After the Anglo-Iraqi War ended, Abd al-ilah returned as Regent with Jameel Al-Madfaai as Prime minister and dominated the politics of Iraq until the overthrow of the monarchy and the royal family's assassination in 1958. the Government pursued a largely pro-western policy during this period.

-al-Midfaai's government declared martial law in Baghdad and its surroundings, started a purge in government of Pro-Gaylani elements, banned the listening of axis-aligned radio, and various other procedures aimed at keeping security and order in the country.
+Midfai's government declared martial law in Baghdad and its surroundings, started a purge in government of Pro-Gaylani elements, banned the listening of axis-aligned radio, and various other procedures aimed at keeping security and order in the country.
 Despite all these security procedures, this did not satisfy the British who demanded the disbanding of the Iraqi army and arresting any who supported, joined, or was sympathetic to the 1941 coup.

 Midfaai's government was split over the usage of force to cleanse the country of Pro-Gaylani elements, and some ministers were not amused of having to ally with Britain, neither did the Prime minister Himself entertain the idea of creating so many arrests.
 This policy outraged both the British and the regent, who saw his policy of empathy as indirectly supporting opposition and radical movements.
-The minister of Finance, Ibrahim Kamal al-Ghuthunfiri [ar], was at the top of the politicians who wanted a change to al-Midfaai's policy, and believed in the usage of harsher measures to keep security in the country, he submitted his resignation on 2 September 1941.
+The minister of Finance, Ibrahim Kamal al-Ghazanfari [ar], was at the top of the politicians who wanted a change to al-Midfai's policy, and believed in the usage of harsher measures to keep security in the country, he submitted his resignation on 2 September 1941.

-The resignation of Ibrahim Kamal weakened Midfaai's government, and the retired minister began calling for some politician to prepare the formation of a new government, and paved the way for Nuri al-Said to become the head of a new government.
+The resignation of Ibrahim Kamal weakened Midfai's government, and the retired minister began calling for some politician to prepare the formation of a new government, and paved the way for Nuri al-Said to become the head of a new government.
 Jameel al-Midfaai's government retired and Abd al-Ilah ordered Nuri to form a new government in 9 October.

 In 1943, the Kurdish leader Mustafa Barzani led a rebellion against the central government in Baghdad.
 After the failure of the uprising Barzani and his followers fled to the Soviet Union.